Benchmark Datasets for Lead-Lag Forecasting on Social Platforms: Introduction

-In this paper, we introduce \textbf{Lead-Lag Forecasting (LLF)} defined as follows: given a “lead” usage channel, predict a correlated but temporally shifted “lag” outcome channel.
-LLF aims to build upon the framework of early-signal prediction and further clarify evaluation goals that differ from generic long-horizon forecasting---it addresses a complementary regime to traditional forecasting where the predictor must transfer information across channels (e.g., access → citations) while generalizing to new series.
+} In this paper, we introduce \textbf{Lead-Lag Forecasting (LLF)} defined as follows: given a “lead” usage channel, predict a correlated but temporally shifted “lag” outcome channel.
+LLF builds upon early-signal prediction but sharpens the setting to one where the goal is not generic long-horizon forecasting, but recovering systematic temporal shifts between coupled signals—requiring the predictor to transfer information across channels (e.g., accesses → citations) while generalizing to new series.